kea-projects/system-integration/documentation/choices.md

 The email service is deployed as a serverless function on Azure using Azure functions.
 This is due to the email service not needing to be online at all times.

+For the actual email sending we have chosen Sendgrid due to its ease of integration, attractive pricing, and previous team experience with it.
+Thanks to using Sendgrid were able to swiftly implement the email sending functionality and focus on more complex tasks.

 # User-Service
 We decided to implement some core application behavior as an independent service that would be callable by any other service via rabbitmq.
 This allows